 Subject Oriented: Subject Oriented means the information in the data warehouse revolves around some subjects.
-Accordingly, it does not contain all organization data ever.
-A subject can be a specific business area in an organization, such as sales, marketing, and distributions.
+Accordingly, it does not contain all organizational data ever.
+A subject can be a specific business area in an organization, such as sales, marketing, and distribution.
 It helps to focus on modeling and analysis of data for decision-making.

-Integration: Integration means each database, team, or even person has their preferences regarding naming conventions.
-That’s why common standards design to ensure that the data warehouse picks the best quality data from everywhere.
+Integration: Integration means each database, team, or even person has its preferences regarding naming conventions.
+That’s why common standards are designed to ensure that the data warehouse picks the best quality data from everywhere.

-Non-Volatile: Typically, data in the Data Warehouse cannot be change or delete, but it can update through the update process is a little bit complicated.
+Non-Volatile: Typically, data in the Data Warehouse cannot be changed or deleted, but it can update through the update process is a little bit complicated.
 Previous data is not erased when new data is added to the data warehouse.
 Information is read-only and periodically refreshed.

-Thus, Data warehouses are very well structured and non-volatile single source for companies’ data.
+Thus, Data warehouses are very well-structured and non-volatile single sources for companies’ data.

 Why an organization needs data modeling?
 Here are some important points to show the importance of data modeling:

 - A model is an abstraction or representation of a real-world object.
 The data model acts as a blueprint for the developers in building the warehouse.